mongodb/terraform-provider-mongodbatlas/website/docs/index.html.markdown

 ## Configure Atlas Programmatic Access

-In order to setup authentication with the MongoDB Atlas provider a programmatic API key must be generated for MongoDB Atlas with the appropriate permissions and IP whitelist entries.
+In order to setup authentication with the MongoDB Atlas provider a programmatic API key must be generated for MongoDB Atlas with the appropriate permissions and IP access list entries.
 The [MongoDB Atlas documentation](https://docs.atlas.mongodb.com/tutorial/manage-programmatic-access/index.html) contains the most up-to-date instructions for creating and managing your key(s) and IP access.
-Be aware, not all API resources require an IP access list by default, but one can set Atlas to require IP access entries for all API resources, see the [organization settings documentation](https://docs.atlas.mongodb.com/tutorial/manage-organization-settings/#require-ip-whitelist-for-public-api) for more info.
+Be aware, not all API resources require an IP access list by default, but one can set Atlas to require IP access entries for all API resources, see the [organization settings documentation](https://docs.atlas.mongodb.com/tutorial/manage-organization-settings/#require-ip-access-list-for-public-api) for more info.

 ## Authenticate the Provider